How To Create the Perfect Japanese Whisky Cocktails

 Modern Interpretations of Traditional Recipes

 Japanese whisky mixology has grown, introducing new tastes.
 The Pantheon cocktail is a prime example, mixing Scotch whisky, Bénédictine, and lemon juice.
-It’s loved in places like Bar Trench in Tokyo and the St. Regis hotel.
+Places like Bar Trench in Tokyo and the St. Regis Hotel love it.

 Creative bartenders are exploring new paths with nihonshu cocktails.
 The Ray Cocktail in Bangkok uses Monkey Shoulder blended whisky, making a unique Pantheon version.
 Bar Glide in Tokyo goes its own way, using Chita grain whisky, showing Japanese whisky’s flexibility in mixology.

 In the U.S., Japanese-inspired bars are sparking creativity.
-Mixologists mix old Japanese traditions with new methods, making drinks that are both new and respectful of the past.
-They add things like matcha, yuzu, or homemade infusions to make drinks that thrill those who love trying new things.
+Mixologists combine old Japanese traditions with new methods, making drinks that are both new and respectful of the past.
+They add matcha, yuzu, or homemade infusions to thrill those who love trying new things.

 The Role of Ice in Japanese Cocktail Making